-What Traders Need to Know About Tradovate
+What Traders Need to Know About Tradovate?

 How Does Tradovate Differ From a Prop Firm?

-Tradovate operates as the pipe to the exchange, not the source of the funding.
+Tradovate operates as the bridge to the exchange, not the source of the funding.
 When you trade a personal account, you are the one assuming the risk of the exchange-mandated margin requirements set by the CME Group (Chicago Mercantile Exchange) for specific instruments like the MES or MNQ.

 ScenarioTradovate’s RoleProp Firm’s Role